dhowe/dialogic/README.md

 SAY You look (sad | gloomy | depressed).
 ````

-Elements between the | OR operator above are randomly selected so that the line above will generate each of the 3 outputs below, with equal probability:
+Elements between the | operators are randomly selected, so the line above will generate each of the following 3 outputs with equal probability:

 ````
 You look sad.